 Why might I need an abdominal ultrasound?

-Abdominal ultrasound may be used to assess the size and location of abdominal organs and structures.
-It can also be used to check the abdomen for conditions such as:
+Abdominal ultrasound may be used to assess the size and location of organs and structures

-Abdominal ultrasound may also be used to assess the blood flow of various structures within the abdomen.
+This procedure can be used to assess blood flow within the abdomen.

-There may be other reasons for your doctor to recommend an abdominal ultrasound.
+There may be other reasons for your healthcare provider to recommend an abdominal

-There is no radiation used and generally no discomfort from the application of the ultrasound transducer to the skin.
+There is no radiation used and generally no discomfort caused by moving the ultrasound

 Certain factors or conditions may interfere with the results of the test.
 These include:

-How do I prepare for an abdominal ultrasound?
+How do I get ready for an abdominal ultrasound?